 Review of Columbia River Knife and Tool M16-10KZ 3-Inch Black Folding Knife

 The Columbia River Knife and Tool M16-10KZ 3in Black Folding Knife is seen by overlanding enthusiasts as an everyday carrying pocketknife.

-It's made from non-high carbon steel, and its blade comes in at 3in.
+This EDC knife is made from high carbon steel, and its blade comes in at 3in.
 Overall, it's 7.125in.
 As for the handle, it's glass-reinforced nylon material.